evafroehlich/website/_posts/2022-04-06-supporting-WECU.md

 - Location
 - Additional Information

+### Are you working with a german-based company that wants to expand their support?

+If yes, please get in touch with the initiative [WE United for Ukraine](https://www.energypartnership.org.ua/tr/home/we-united-for-ukraine/) which is part of the [German-Ukrainian Energy Partnership][https://www.energypartnership.org.ua/home/about/].

 ### Would you like to get involved and support local women?

 One of the first things they need is reliable information about registration and residency.